GShwartz/Sela-Portfolio/Ansible/README.md

-# Week 6 - Ansible
-So i've been tasked to get the Weight Tracker application up and running on multiple environments with multiple machines. <br />
+I have been tasked to get the Weight Tracker application up and running on multiple environments with multiple machines. <br />
-In my opinion, like the [AIM-120 AMRAAM](https://en.wikipedia.org/wiki/AIM-120_AMRAAM), nothing beats the Fire-And-Forget approach.

 ███████╗██████╗░███████╗░██████╗██╗░░██╗<br />
 ██╔════╝██╔══██╗██╔════╝██╔════╝██║░░██║<br />